 Ancient History at the LMU

-With three full chairs (Prof. Dr. Jens-Uwe Krause, Prof. Dr. Karen Radner and Prof. Dr. Martin Zimmermann), four tenured academic positions (Dr. Jamie Novotny, Dr. Christian Reitzenstein-Ronning, Dr. Robert Schiestl, and NN) and four academic assistantships (Dr. Alexander Free, Dr. Denise Reitzenstein, Dr. Alexa Bartelmus and Henry Heitmann-Gordon), as well as two secretaries (Alexandra Heineck und Petra Oppermann) the Institute of Ancient History at the Ludwig-Maximilians-University Munich is among the largest centres of teaching and research in Ancient History both in Germany and worldwide.
+With three full chairs (Prof. Dr. Jens-Uwe Krause, Prof. Dr. Karen Radner and Prof. Dr. Martin Zimmermann), four tenured academic positions (Dr. Jamie Novotny, Dr. Christian Reitzenstein-Ronning, Dr. Robert Schiestl, and Dr. Denise Reitzenstein) and four academic assistantships (Dr. Alexander Free, N.N., Dr. Alexa Bartelmus and Henry Heitmann-Gordon), as well as two secretaries (Alexandra Heineck and N.N.) the Institute of Ancient History at the Ludwig-Maximilians-University Munich is among the largest centres of teaching and research in Ancient History both in Germany and worldwide.
 The staff further includes numerous associate lecturers, as well as the employees of several externally funded projects and additional teaching staff.

 Research Environment and Resources